Turkey: Erdogan tells savers to switch back to lira | DW | 31.12.2021

 The Turkish lira has crashed in recent months, causing many people to transfer their savings into dollars and euros.

-The local currency has since rebounded from an all-time low of 18.4, thanks to a new state scheme to protect deposits against the loss in value.
+The local currency has since rebounded from an all-time low of 18.4 liras to $1 thanks to a new state scheme to protect deposits against the loss in value.

 "I want all my citizens to keep their savings in our own money, to run all their business with our own money, and I recommend this," Erdogan told business leaders in a speech in Istanbul.